• The Friedrich Family House

 Your Visit

-From Tuesday to Saturday, the Caspar David Friedrich Center is open for you from 11 am to 5 pm.
+The Caspar David Friedrich Centre is open from Tuesday to Saturday from 11 am to 5 pm.

 You are welcome to use our Online-Shop to get an overview of our product range.